Wawasisaru/Wawasisaru/README.md

 Frontend Developer || UI Designer || Project Manager
 ----------------------------------------------------

-I'm excited using technology to develop solutions that increase effectiveness, improve user experiences, and address challenging issues.
-I'm continuously learning new things.I am most passionate about developing software solutions that have a beneficial influence on people's lives.
-I'm dedicated to creating user-centered software with clear interfaces, , I can create a responsive website which it is user friendly.
+I'm excited to use technology to develop solutions that increase effectiveness, improve user experiences, and address challenging issues.
+I'm continuously learning new things.
+I am most passionate about developing software solutions that have a beneficial influence on people's lives.
+I'm dedicated to creating user-centered software with clear interfaces, I can create a responsive website which it is user-friendly.
 I work to produce software that adds value and improves the lives of its users by concentrating on user needs and incorporating feedback.

 * 🌍  I'm based in Nairobi
 * ✉️  You can contact me at [nsaruwawasi@gmail.com](mailto:nsaruwawasi@gmail.com )